eser/eser/updates/en/README.md

-This section will feature brief updates (micro-blogging).
+This section will feature brief updates and announcements.

 [Go back to the homepage](../../README.md)